EarthEngineering/earthbox/README.md

   }
 };
 ```

 Notice that the example above uses Tron Quickstart >= 1.1.16, which exposes a mononode on port 9090.

 ## Contract Migration<br>

-`tronbox migrate`
+`EARTHBox migrate`
 <br>

 This command will invoke all migration scripts within the migrations directory.
-If your previous migration was successful, `tronbox migrate` will invoke a newly created migration.
+If your previous migration was successful, `EARTHBox migrate` will invoke a newly created migration.
 If there is no new migration script, this command will have no operational effect.
 Instead, you can use the option `--reset` to restart the migration script.<br>

-`tronbox migrate --reset`
+`EARTHBox migrate --reset`
 <br>

 ## Parameters by contract (introduced in v2.2.2)

 It is very important to set the deploying parameters for any contract.
-In TronBox 2.2.2+ you can do it modifying the file
+In EARTHBox 2.2.2+ you can do it modifying the file

 ```
 migrations/2_deploy_contracts.js
 ```

 and specifying the parameters you need like in the following example:

 ```
 var ConvertLib = artifacts.require("./ConvertLib.sol");
 var MetaCoin = artifacts.require("./MetaCoin.sol");